Build a receiver

 In the next section, you will learn more about the OpenTelemetry Trace data model so the tailtracer receiver can finally generate meaningful traces!

-You might be familiar with OpenTelemetry traces by using the SDKs and instrumenting an application so you can see and evaluate your traces within a distributed tracing backend like Jaeger.
+You may be familiar with OpenTelemetry traces by using the SDKs and instrumenting an application to observe and evaluate your traces in a distributed tracing backend like Jaeger.

 Here is what a trace looks like in Jaeger: